gau820827/AI-writer_Data2Doc/README.md

-  -pretrain PRETRAIN,       file name of pretrained model (must assign with iternum) -iternum ITER_NUM,        file name of pretraiend model (must assign with pretrain) -layer LAYER_DEPTH,       the depth of recurrent units, default = 2; no depth for linear units -copyplayer,              if include player's information in data, default = False -epoch EPOCH_TIME,        maximum epoch time for training -maxlength MAX_LENGTH,    maximum words for each sentence -maxsentece MAX_SENTECE,  limit the maximum length for training.
+  -pretrain PRETRAIN,       file name of pretrained model (must assign with iternum) -iternum ITER_NUM,        file name of pretraiend model (must assign with pretrain) -layer LAYER_DEPTH,       the depth of recurrent units, default = 2; no depth for linear units -copyplayer COPY_PLAYER,  if include player's information in data, default = False -epoch EPOCH_TIME,        maximum epoch time for training -maxlength MAX_LENGTH,    maximum words for each sentence -maxsentece MAX_SENTECE,  limit the maximum length for training.
 Set lower (e.g 5) for faster training speed.
 If not specify, program will train entire corpus.